Setting Powder Vs. Setting Spray: Which One Is Your Best Bet?

 - Finish applying all the makeup, from lipstick and eyeliner to foundation and concealer.

-- Place the spray about 8 inches away from your face.
+- Shake the spray well.
+Place the spray about 8 inches away from your face.
 You want to aim for gentle misting and not dousing when using a setting spray.

 - Close your eyes and spritz on the center of your face as well as your forehead.